 We've been doing it for a couple of years now and it's a big-time commitment, especially now having a child.
 But I wouldn't trade it for anything.
 It's incredibly meaningful.
 We have a lot of fun together and I've learned a lot just through the experience and through hanging out with my little.
 It's something I would recommend highly to people that might be interested.

 Jack: How old is your little?

 Zach: He's 15, so he's not that little.

-Easy to lose sight of not only that, but also, you know, I think how people really struggle in third world countries that we might not visit, maybe only read about from time to time.
-So, you know, if I, if I were king of the world for a day and I could solve one problem, I think, I think I would try and solve poverty.
+Easy to lose sight of not only that, but also, I think how people really struggle in third-world countries that we might not visit, maybe only read about from time-to-time.
+So, if I were king of the world for a day and I could solve one problem, I think I would try and solve poverty.
 I have no idea how I would solve it, but I think that'd be the one I'd focused on.

-Zach: yeah. you know, the best way to reach me and we didn't even call my cell phone.
+Zach: Yeah.
+You know, the best way to reach me and we didn't even call my cell phone.
 I tend to pick it up pretty manically.
 So, 310-709-5320.
-You can also go on to George Smith Partners website georgesmithpartners.com and click on my profile and you can get my cell phone, my email, my LinkedIn, everything you want.
-A LinkedIn is another easy way to reach me.
-And you know, tend to be pretty responsive in our line of work. pride ourselves on that. you know, immediately reachable, you know, and if nothing else, give me, if nothing comes of it, we always want to know and who's out there and what's out there. because life has an interesting way of, you know, the more I guess seeds you plant or the more sort of bread that you cast on the water, somehow it comes back to you.
+You can also go on to George Smith Partners’ website georgesmithpartners.com and click on my profile and you can get my cell phone, my email, my LinkedIn, everything you want.
+LinkedIn is another easy way to reach me.
+And you know, I tend to be pretty responsive in our line of work, we pride ourselves on that.
+If nothing comes of it, we always want to know who's out there and what's out there, because life has an interesting way of, you know, the more seeds you plant, the more bread that you cast on the water, somehow it comes back to you.

 Powered by Froala Editor